NVIDIA/cuda-samples/README.md

 *  Added `cudaTensorCoreGemm`.
 Demonstrates a GEMM computation using the Warp Matrix Multiply and Accumulate (WMMA) API introduced in CUDA 9, as well as the new Tensor Cores introduced in the Volta chip family.
 *  Added `simpleVoteIntrinsics` which uses *_sync equivalent of the vote intrinsics _any, _all added since CUDA 9.0.
 *  Added `shfl_scan` which uses *_sync equivalent of the shfl intrinsics added since CUDA 9.0.
+*  Added `conjugateGradientMultiBlockCG`.
+Demonstrates a conjugate gradient solver on GPU using Multi Block Cooperative Groups.
+*  Added `conjugateGradientMultiDeviceCG`.
+Demonstrates a conjugate gradient solver on multiple GPUs using Multi Device Cooperative Groups, also uses unified memory prefetching and usage hints APIs.
+*  Added `simpleCUBLAS`.
+Demonstrates how perform GEMM operations using CUBLAS library.
+*  Added `simpleCUFFT`.
+Demonstrates how perform FFT operations using CUFFT library.

 ## Getting Started